Get News & Updates Directly To Your Inbox

 Whole Body: Physical warnings of stress include aches and pains, insomnia, frequent colds, headaches, fatigue and infections.
 You may even experience nervousness and shaking, dry mouth, clenched jaw, and teeth grinding.

-Make it a priority to handle your stress.
-Be sure to get regular exercise.
+Be sure to get regular activity, get enough sleep and eat healthy food.
 Make time to relax with deep breathing, yoga or meditation.
 Set aside time for yourself when you can enjoy your hobbies, read or listen to music.

 Over a third of adults reported that they feel overwhelmed by stress on most days.
 More than half of young (ages 18 to 34) women (62 percent) and men (51 percent) reported that they feel completely overwhelmed by stress most days.
 And about half of adults ages 35 to 44 said they feel overwhelmed on most days.